-In line with the “circuit break” and safe distancing measures in Singapore, dining in within dining areas of hawker centres will be disallowed from 7 April to 4 May 2020 inclusvie.
+In line with the “Phase 2 (Heightened Alert)” and safe distancing measures in Singapore, dining in within hawker centres is disallowed till 13 June 2021.

 When taking-out, customers are also encouraged to bring your own container to reduce the use of disposable packaging and adopt a more environmentally-friendly measure.
-However, do remember to clean your containers thoroughly for good hygiene and prevent any cross-contaminations.
+(However, do remember to clean your containers thoroughly for good hygiene and prevent any cross-contamination.)

-By the way, you can also join the Hawkers FNB Food Delivery /Pick Up Facebook Group where hawkers with little marketing tools can post their latest delivery mechanics to reach out to the greater public.
+You can also join the Hawkers United – Dabao 2020 where hawkers with little marketing tools can post their latest delivery mechanics to reach out to the greater public.

 Dry Hokkien Mee

 Hokkien Mee can divide fans – there are supporters of the wet and saucy; while others enjoy the dry and flavourful.

 Some versions may work out better after dabao, in which the noodles would have absorb more of that prawn stock.
 Plus, imagine the fragrance when you first open that packet of warm noodles.